BasileDM/Physics-engine-simulation-game/README.md

 Work in progress.

-- Scroll wheel to spawn balls
+- Use the scroll wheel to spawn particles
-- Click and drag to make an anti-gravity zone
-- Hover over balls to give them an upwards push
+- Use the pusher tool to push particles around
-- Get info about particles with F12 console

 Play live here : https://basiledm.github.io/Physics-engine-simulation-game/